Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 You’ll need to make the basic overnight oats recipe first.
 This is kind of the blank canvas that you can then add various toppings to.

-Easy Overnight Oats Base
+Overnight Oats Base

 • Rolled Oats – old-fashioned oats or rolled oats work best for overnight oats.
 You could use quick oats if you’re especially crunched for time, but it will only need to soak for about 30 minutes and it will have a thinner consistency than traditional overnight oats.
+I also have used these protein oats for this recipe and it works great!

 • Milk of Choice – I generally use almond milk in my overnight oats, but you can use any type of milk that you prefer.
 Both dairy and non-dairy milks work well in overnight oats.